-In Goodwin Hall each student room is furnished with an extra-long twin-size bed, 2 drawer dresser, wardrobe, chair, desk, refrigerator and microwave.
-In Pioneer Village each student room is furnished with an extra-long twin sized bed, 2 drawer dresser, chair, desk and closet.
+• In both Goodwin Hall and the Riverfront Residence Hall, each student is provided an extralong twin-sized bed, two drawer dresser, wardrobe, chair, and a desk.
+In Pioneer Village each student is provided an extra-long twin-sized bed, three drawer dresser, chair, desk, and a closet.